rust-lang/nomicon/src/lifetimes.md

 ## The area covered by a lifetime

 A reference (sometimes called a *borrow*) is *alive* from the place it is created to its last use.
-The borrowed thing needs to outlive only borrows that are alive.
-This looks simple, but there are few subtleties.
+The borrowed value needs to outlive only borrows that are alive.
+This looks simple, but there are a few subtleties.

 The following snippet compiles, because after printing `x`, it is no longer needed, so it doesn't matter if it is dangling or aliased (even though the